smrg-uob/OUR-OMA/README.md

 Dependencies
 ------------

-OUR-OMA is coded in Python and runs inside the Abaqus software (preferably Abaqus 6.14 or more recent) via its scripting interface.
+OUR-OMA is coded in python and runs inside the Abaqus FEA software (preferably Abaqus 6.14 or more recent) via its scripting interface.
 The code requires numpy, which comes pre-built with the Abaqus python scripting API.

 Installation
 -------------

-The file is simply saved into the same directory as the displacement field to be evaluated.
+The OUR-OMA script must be saved into the same directory as the displacement field to be evaluated.
-To run enter 'abaqus cae noGUI=filename.py'.
-The full path must be included in filename.
+To run enter 'abaqus cae noGUI=OUROMAv2.3_CL.py' on the command line.
+The full path and the crack tip and mouth positions must be specified in OUROMAv2.3_CL.py.